Ballad Health: 83 COVID-19 patients hospitalized, 18 in ICU

 - Number of COVID-19 patients in the Intensive Care Unit: 18

-According to Friday’s scorecard, the positivity rate sits at 13.6%, and Ballad used state-reported data to reveal that there have been 21 COVID-19-related deaths in its 21-county service area in the past seven days.
+According to Wednesday’s scorecard, the positivity rate sits at 10.5%, and Ballad used state-reported data to reveal that there have been 11 COVID-19-related deaths in its 21-county service area in the past seven days.